 Final Verdict: D-

-After watching the movie, scene by scene, the characters, dramatic moments etc. This is a personification of trying to manipulate viewers & critics to make this movie earn a truckload of critical acclaim, but it fail to take home the prize.
+I am Sam is a misguided failed attempt to become an Oscar winning classic.
+After watching the movie, scene by scene, the characters, dramatic moments etc. This is a personification of trying to manipulate viewers & critics to make this movie earn a truckload of critical acclaim, but it failed to take home the prize.
 Sean Penn got nominated but at the end, he didn’t, until later on, he became a two time Academy Award winner for his performances in Mystic River & Milk.

 This trend involving Oscar Bait related films, is gonna keep going on and on.
 In the meantime Hollywood, try not to make another type of movie to get people’s butts in theaters, make something more exciting, inspiring & hopeful with a teaspoon of making your audience relate to the characters caught in extraordinary circumstances.

 Ben Stiller did a jab on the trend in Tropic Thunder, by making fun of Oscar Bait films.
-Thank you Ben for making a point on why your character in Tropic Thunder, on why he’s totally desperate to earn a massive boost to his career.
+Thank you Ben for making an absolute point on why your character Tugg Speedman from Tropic Thunder, is desperate to earn a massive boost to his career.

 I’m also mortified that Daniel Radcliffe never earned an Oscar Nomination for Best Actor on his performance as Harry Potter.
 Thanks a lot Sam I Am for robbing Daniel’s golden opportunity to see if he would’ve become one of the youngest actors nominated for an Oscar!